arduino/docs-content/content/software/plc-ide/tutorials/plc-programming-introduction/content.md

 With the 'Sketch Libraries' window open, click the **Add** option and fill out the library name.
 You will have to fill in the needed library version as well.

-It is possible to find this information using the [Arduino Library List](https://www.arduinolibraries.info/) or by navigating manually to the local libraries directory and obtaining meta-data from 'library.properties' if you have the released library file locally.
+It is possible to find this information using the [Arduino Library List](https://www.arduinolibraries.info/) or by navigating manually to the local libraries directory and obtaining meta-data from 'library.properties' as a reference if you have the released library file locally.

 For example, if you want to add the 1.1.1 version of the 'Arduino_MachineControl' library, respective information must be introduced to its fields accordingly.